syncfusion-content/wpf-docs/wpf/DateTimePicker/DateTime-Editing.md

 ### Validation

-The **DateTimeEdit** control support automatic and manual validation.

-* Automatic validation - This validation is done when mask based editing is enabled in DateTimeEdit.
-The DateTimeEdit value will be validated and corrected immediately based on the edited input value.
+In mask editing mode, value will be validated and corrected immediately based on the edited input value.
-* Manual validation - This validation is done when free flow editing is enabled in DateTimeEdit.
-The **DateTimeEdit** control validates the specified value by an end-user when pressing Enter key or if control lost it focus.
-If the entered value is invalid, it set the previously SelectedDate as [DateTime](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DateTimeEdit~DateTime.html) value.
-Otherwise, it set the specified value to the **DateTime** property of DateTimeEdit control.

 The following table demonstrates some of the validation in DateTimeEdit control:

 <table>
 <tr>